tnear/linux/tmpfs.md

 # tmpfs

-tmpfs - (temporary file system) a virtual memory filesystem
+`tmpfs` - (temporary file system) a virtual memory filesystem

-The `tmpfs` facility allows the creation of file systems whose contents reside in virtual memory.
+`tmpfs` allows the creation of file systems whose contents reside in virtual memory.
 Since the files on such file systems typically reside in RAM, file access is extremely fast. `tmpfs` can be used to create a RAM disk.

 ## Creation